 1. Centralize your brand

-For most companies this is all collected and defined in a PDF, also known as brand identity guidelines.
+For most companies, this is all collected and defined in a PDF, also known as brand identity guidelines.
 And one could argue that this is one way to centralize your brand, but is it though?
-How does your co-workers make use of your brand after reading the brand guidelines?
+How do your co-workers make use of your brand after reading the brand guidelines?
 Where do they find the actual brand assets?
 Can they modify assets?
 And how do you know if they’re reading the last updated version of your brand book?

 So many unanswered questions come to mind, and this is only scratching the surface.